Fresno Aiki-Jujutsu – Fresno’s School of Traditional Japanese Martial Arts

 We are dedicated to the study of samurai martial arts including:

 - Japanese sword arts and classical weaponry (wakizashi, tanto, naginata, jo)

 - Aiki-jujutsu – the root art of modern Jujutsu and Aikido

-- System of Strategy – Practical self-defense applications and awareness training
+- System of Strategy – Practical self-defense applications and awareness training for modern-day threats

 What Is Nami Ryu and Aiki-Jujutsu?